 - Heat the oven to 220°C (200 °fan/ 425°F/ Gas 7) and line a large baking sheet with baking paper.

 - Add all of the other ingredients and mix well.
-You might find using your hands easier.150 g Feta cheese, 2 Eggs, 1 Garlic Clove, 1 Red Onion, 1 tablespoon Mint, 2 tablespoon Parsley, 1 teaspoon Dried Oregano, 35 g Plain Flour, 100 g Panko Breadcrumbs, 2 tablespoon Grated Vegetarian Hard Cheese
+You might find using your hands easier.150 g Feta cheese, 2 Eggs, 1 Garlic Clove, 1 Red Onion, 1 tablespoon Mint, 2 tablespoon Parsley, 1 teaspoon Dried Oregano, 35 g Plain Flour, 100 g Panko Breadcrumbs, 2 tablespoon Grated Vegetarian Hard Cheese, ½ teaspoon Sea Salt

-- Shape the mixture into 6 burgers (or alternatively 20 falafels) and place on the baking sheet.
+- Divide the mixture into six equal portions and shape into burger patties and place on the baking sheet.

 - Bake in the oven for 25-30 minutes, turning halfway.